modelcreate/model-view/README.md

-## Model Create
 <p align="center">
   <img src="https://raw.githubusercontent.com/modelcreate/model-view/master/ModelViewPreview.gif" alt="Title Image"/>
 </p>

+## Model Create
 Display models created in InfoWorks WS Pro directly in the browser.
 No data leaves your computer; all data rendered and processed locally.

 Extract a model with the provided Ruby scripts and then drag into the app

 ## Extracting Models

-Scripts and a guide to convert your model into GeoJSON are included in the Ruby folder, [Click here to find out more](https://github.com/modelcreate/model-view/tree/master/ruby/)
+Scripts and a guide to convert your model into GeoJSON are included in the Ruby folder, [click here to find out more](https://github.com/modelcreate/model-view/tree/master/ruby/)

 ## Future Enhancements
 Model View is under active development; this version is an early preview.